How many times have you looked into buying or renting a tool or equipment? Still figuring out if there is ever a right or wrong decision?

 - If it’s a tool required by a speciality contractor that you are planning to use temporarily or if needed for a one-time project, rent it.

 - If a project or series of projects in your pipeline require the same tool over and over, buy it.

 - Multipurpose tools such as generators, drills, rotary hammers, or equipment such as backhoes, diggers, or front wheel loaders, required constantly, buy them.
 Rental costs can quickly add up.

-- If a T&M Type contract and the project schedule is long enough that allows you to recover the cost over the project life cycle, then buy it.
+- If a Time & Materials type of contract and the project schedule is long enough that allows you to recover the cost over the project life cycle, then buy it.